 In 2001 he produced Criss Angel Mindfreak, a bona fide off-Broadway hit, investing $300,000 (borrowed against his mother’s house) and reaping $4 million in 14 months.
 Later he landed appearances on the ABC Family channel, TBS in Japan, MTV, Discovery Channel and Sci-Fi Channel, with most gigs paying him $300,000 to $450,000 in production fees.

 Angel has been on primetime television for more hours than any other magician in history, between his television series and various specials on cable and network television.
-He also holds multiple world-records made during his magic performances and was named Magician of the Decade in 2009 and Magician of the Century in 2010 by the International Magicians Society.
+He was also named Magician of the Decade in 2009 and Magician of the Century in 2010 by the International Magicians Society.

 When my father died in my arms it had such a profound